Mattie Franklin

-Spider-Woman (Martha "Mattie" Franklin) is a fictional superhero appearing in American comic books published by Marvel Comics.
-She is the third character to be called Spider-Woman.
+Spider-Woman (Martha "Mattie" Franklin) is a superhero appearing in American comic books published by Marvel Comics.
+Created by writer John Byrne and artist Rafael Kayanan, Mattie Franklin first appeared in The Spectacular Spider-Man #262 (October 1998).
+She is the niece and adoptive daughter of the Daily Bugle publisher J. Jonah Jameson.
+She gained various superpowers after participating in a ceremony to give Norman Osborn wizard powers.
+Her admiration for Peter Parker / Spider-Man inspired her to become a superhero when he disappeared.
+Mattie Franklin is the third character who adopted the Spider-Woman codename.

+Mattie Franklin / Spider-Woman made her cinematic debut in Sony's Spider-Man Universe film Madame Web (2024) and is portrayed by Celeste O'Connor.

 Publication history

+1990s

-The character first appeared in Spectacular Spider-Man #262 (in the shadows), in November 1998.
-Her first full appearance was in The Amazing Spider-Man #441 (1998), and her first appearance as Spider-Woman was in The Amazing Spider-Man vol. 2 #5 (1999), the beginning of a three-part crossover which led directly into the launch of her own Spider-Woman series.
+Mattie Franklin debuted in the shadows in The Spectacular Spider-Man #262 (October 1998).
+Her first full appearance was in The Amazing Spider-Man #441 (November 1998).
+She later appeared as Spider-Woman in The Amazing Spider-Man vol. 2 #5 (May 1999).
+The beginning of a three-part crossover led directly into the launch of her own Spider-Woman series.
 Like Spider-Woman volume 1, Spider-Woman volume 3 pitted the protagonist against macabre and grotesque villains, and featured a closing story arc in which she looks into a mirror and sees her own face shriveled down to skin and bones.
 As a running joke, Spider-Woman constantly changes costumes throughout the series, including a four-issue run (#2–5) in which she adopts a new costume every issue.
 However, sales were mediocre and the series was cancelled with issue #18 (December 2000).

+2000s

-After an almost two-year absence, Mattie Franklin returned for a six-issue story arc in Alias #16–21, but the character spends the entire story (save a three-page epilogue) in a semi-conscious state.
-The 2007–2008 limited series Loners thus represented Mattie Franklin's first active adventure in more than six years.
+Mattie Franklin appeared in the 2001 Alias series.
+She returned after an almost two-year absence for a six-issue story.
+However, the character spends the entire story (save a three-page epilogue) in a semi-conscious state.
+She appeared in the 2005 limited series Loners.
+This is her first active adventure in more than six years.
+She appeared in the 2016-2017 Silk series.